Menu

 • Safety Gear: Some tasks require Personal Protective Equipment (PPE).
 Is your safety gear in good working condition?

-• Medical/First Aid: Do any of the participant have any allergies or medical conditions to be aware of?
+• Medical/First Aid: Do any of the participants have any allergies or medical conditions to be aware of?
 Is a first aid kit needed?

 • Know your exit strategy and be prepared to execute it if/when necessary.